 Need to Know Tips for Backpacking Southeast Asia

-Do not leave for you trip without reading every one of the tips in this category.
-You can thank me later!
+Do not leave for your trip without reading every one of the Southeast Aisa travel tips in this category.
+These are the basics for backpacking Asia and the most important.

 4. Wifi is everywhere, no need to buy SIM cards – Free wifi is honestly way easier to come by than expected and for the most part it is decent.
 That being said, SIM cards are super cheap so you’re not breaking the bank buying them.
 But why spend the money when you could easily save?
 And if you’re worried about getting lost, download Maps.me, an app that doesn’t need wifi to use maps!